Priyank-Vaghela/Git-Auto-Deployer/README.md

 ## 2. What is Working mode?
 - If you're already working on a repo, then use Working mode.
 Copy your Repo & run the script.

+## Real World Scenario
+- Focus on Writing Quality Code & Stop wasting your time typing the same Git Commands/Credentials again & again.

 ## Installation
 1. Clone or Download this Repo.
-2. Run git_pull.sh to clone your repo locally.
+2. Run git_setup.sh.
-3. Then Setup your repo by running git_setup.sh.
-4. Now, whenever your code is ready to deploy, run git.sh.
+3. Now, whenever you modify your code, run git.sh.
 As easy as that ;)
-- *Keep git.sh, git_pull.sh & git_setup.sh in your project folder*
+- *Keep git.sh & git_setup.sh in your project folder*

 ## How to run?
-1. sudo chmod 777 git.sh git_pull.sh git_setup.sh
+1. sudo chmod 777 git.sh git_setup.sh
-2. ./git_pull.sh or ./git.sh
+2. ./git_setup.sh or ./git.sh

-## Real World Scenario
-- Focus on Writing Quality Code & Stop wasting your time typing the same Git Commands/Credentials again & again.

 ## Requirements
 - Git